ashrafulalam005/tic-tac-toe-with-html-css-javascript/README.md

 2. Player X starts the game by clicking on an empty square.
 3. Player O takes their turn by clicking on another empty square.
 4. Players continue taking turns until one of them wins or the game ends in a tie.
-5. Click the "New game" button to start a new game.
+5. Click the "Play Again" button to start a new game.

 ## Technologies Used
 - HTML5